What Causes GERD?

-Modern, high volume ENT centers will most likely perform this procedure with a thinner, less invasive flexible scope inserted through the nose, rather than the traditional 90-degree rigid scope.
+Modern, high volume ENT centers will most likely perform this procedure with a thinner, less invasive flexible, fiberoptic scope (Transnasal Flexible Laryngoscopy) inserted through the nose, rather than the traditional 90-degree rigid scope.
 A physician will check the vocal cords and glottis for signs of irritation and growths.
 (7)

 Though laryngoscopy technology has evolved considerably through the years, the effectiveness of the procedure remains uncertain.
 Studies have shown that laryngoscopy findings are the same between normal individuals and extra-esophageal reflux sufferers.
-(8) Laryngeal irritation appears to be very common even in healthy non-smokers without GERD(t5s) One study found laryngeal irritation in over 83 and 93% of their healthy non-smoking subjects with no history of GERD (9)
+(8) Laryngeal irritation appears to be very common even in healthy non-smokers without GERD.
+One study found laryngeal irritation in over 83 to 93% of their healthy non-smoking subjects with no history of GERD.
+(9)

 Endoscopy: An endoscopy is similar to a laryngoscopy except a longer and sometimes thicker scope is used to evaluate not only the larynx but the entire esophageal tract and stomach.
 The scope with a camera and light is usually inserted through the mouth and is performed under sedation.
 The camera on the scope projects images on a computer screen and allows the doctor to examine the lower esophageal sphincter muscle for abnormalities and growths.